-Monterey Getaway Guide – Monterey was never on my bucket list.
+Monterey was never on my bucket list.
 I didn’t know how beautiful it was until we went.
-The area is so serene, lush, the views were amazing, and the kids really enjoyed themselves during our trip.
-If you’re looking to relax, enjoy some (or lots) of seafood, marvel at the scenic views, enjoy some history yet add in some kid-friendly things to do, you may want to plan a future getaway to Monterey County.
+The area is so serene & lush, the views were amazing, and the kids really enjoyed themselves during our Monterey Weekend Getaway.
+If you’re looking to relax, enjoy some (or lots) of seafood, marvel at the scenic views, enjoy some history yet add in some fun things to do in Monterey with kids, you may want to plan a future getaway to Monterey County.
 A Monterey Road Trip or Central Coast Road Trip perhaps?

 Driving from Southern California, you can make multiple stops along the coast for a longer road trip.
 For us, we drove straight to Monterey for our Central Coast Road Trip that comprised of Monterey County & Santa Cruz and added a few cities inland like San Jose and Gilroy.
 We wanted to visit Yosemite and Sequoia too since we’re already up north, but we decided to save it for another trip.